Rider of the Month: November - Guy Martin

 Family trips would often mean the kids and their mum, Rita would visit the Isle of Man to watch their dad in the TT.
 This continued for 7 years of Guy’s life until an injury forced Ian to focus on his lorry-mechanic career and give up racing for good.
 At a young age, Guy and his siblings would ride bikes off-road.

-Whilst Guy was studying his mechanic’s apprenticeship, he decided to take his biking hobby to the next step and switch to the road.
-At the age of 18 Guy enrolled himself on his first race.
+Whilst Guy was studying his mechanic's apprenticeship, he decided to take his biking hobby to the next step and switch to the road.
+At the age of 18 Guy started racing in 1998 and enrolled himself onto his first race.
 Although, it’s safe to say he made a name for himself from the start; as he crashed into 3 other racers!
 Luckily nobody was injured and it didn’t put him off.